 Cyber Security & Resilience Assessments

-Expansion of the internet, digital control systems, and wireless device connectivity has created a paradox – more efficient and effective operations, but dramatically increased cyber-attack vector surfaces.
-INL cyber security researchers leverage cyber terrorist and hacker methods in order to help our customers protect themselves, their businesses, and their stakeholders.
+Expansion of the internet, digital-control systems, and wireless-device connectivity has created a paradox – more efficient and effective operations, but dramatically increased cyberattack vector surfaces.
+INL cybersecurity researchers leverage cyberterrorist and hacker methods to help our customers protect themselves, their businesses, and their stakeholders.
 INL works with a broad range of industries and vendors to develop mitigation techniques and tools, supported by our vast infrastructure test range, to reduce the cyber vulnerabilities found in many of the nation’s critical infrastructures.

-Cyber-informed engineering (CIE) incorporates cyber security thinking into engineering decisions to maximize the potential for engineering out cyber risk to industrial systems.
+Cyber-informed engineering (CIE) incorporates cyber security thinking into engineering decisions to maximize the potential for engineering out cyber risks to industrial systems.
 CIE contains the following elements:

 • Consequence/Impact Analysis

 • Engineered Controls

 • Resilience Planning